 AFFORDABLE & TAILOR-MADE SAFARIS IN KENYA

-Along with Tanzania, Kenya is the most popular destination to see the wildebeest migration which collects in the Maasai Mara National Reserve July through September.
+Why visit Kenya?
+Kenya is one of the most popular destinations to see the wildebeest migration which collects in the Maasai Mara National Reserve July through September and MTT offers some of the best tailor-made Safari tours to Kenya.

 But Kenya also suffers from a reputation for budget safaris by minivan in an overly commercialized Maasai Mara.
 As for all travel destinations, you must know where to go.
 Private conservancies with tented camps of excellent standards are the best options for the Mara area.
 The added benefit of remaining outside the national reserve in a private conservancy is that walking safaris are possible.